msymeonides/Migrate3D/README.md

 Outreach\ Ratio =\frac{Maximum\ Euclidean\ Distance}{Path\ Length}
 $$

+### Velocity and Acceleration metrics:

+The mean, median, and standard deviation of all measured values of Instantaneous Velocity and Instantaneous Acceleration for each object.
+Acceleration is also given as Absolute Acceleration, in which we convert all negative values of Acceleration to positive.

+If the Arrest Limit parameter is enabled (i.e. not 0), the values used to calculate these metrics are first filtered down to observations where the displacement exceeds the Arrest Limit.
+Additionally, if an object fails the Minimum Timepoints filter (see above), it will not have any values for these metrics in the Summary Sheet, but will still have its own row with all other summary statistics.

 ### Arrest Coefficient:

-A metric used to determine how motile an object is, with values between 0 and 1, where a value of 0 denotes an object that moved throughout its history, and a value of 1 denotes an object that did not move at all throughout its history.
+A metric used to determine how motile an object is, with values between 0 and 1, where a value of 0 denotes an object that moved constantly throughout its history, and a value of 1 denotes an object that did not move at all throughout its history.
 The instantaneous displacement threshold used to determine whether an object is moving at a given timepoint is a tunable variable (Arrest limit).
 If Arrest Limit is set to 0, this metric will not be calculated and the column will be removed from the output file.

 $$
 Arrest\ Coefficient = \frac{Time\ spent\ arrested}{Duration}
 $$

+### Median Max.
+Angle:

+The median of the maximum turning angles for each object across all values of τ.
+This can be taken as an alternative measure of straightness.

+### Overall Euclidean Median:

+The median of all Euclidean distances (see "Euclidean Distance" above) calculated for each object across all values of τ.
+This metric summarizes the typical displacement behavior of an object across multiple time lags.
+It can serve as a robust central measure that reduces the impact of atypical bursts of movement in an object's history, offering an alternative view to metrics like MSD or Convex Hull Volume that are subject to influence by such extreme movements.
+It is often highly correlated with those metrics, but during machine learning analysis that will be dealt with due to correlated feature aggregation.

 ### Mean Squared Displacement (MSD):